-- A. Progress Energy
+- A. Power Duke Energy Progress

-- B. CenturyLink
+- B. Telecommunications AT&T

-- C. Telics/AT&T
+- C. Telecommunications Level 3

-- D. Piedmont Natural Gas
+- D. Gas Piedmont Natural Gas

-- E. Time Warner Cable
+- E. CATV Time Warner Cable

-The conflicting facilities of these concerns will be adjusted prior to the date of availability unless noted otherwise and are therefore listed in these special provisions for the benefit of the Contractor.
+The conflicting facilities of these concerns will be adjusted prior to the date of availability, unless otherwise noted and are therefore listed in these special provisions for the benefit of the Contractor.
 All utility work listed herein will be done by the utility owners.
-All utilities shown are on the plans from the best available information.
+All utilities are shown on the plans from the best available information.